top of page

 Q. What if some of the things holding me back as a leader or manager are personal in nature?

 AND a caveat: Coaches are not mental health professionals and should not attempt to help a person heal from past traumas.
-A coach helps their clients to concentrate on their PRESENT and FUTURE – I like to say, helping a person to go from good to great.
+A coach helps their clients to concentrate on their PRESENT and FUTURE.
 If during coaching an unresolved issue from the past prevents you from moving forward as desired, your coach should suggest the involvement of the appropriate professional rather than play a role he or she is not trained for.

 Q. I'm interested in starting an executive/leadership coaching program for my organization.
 What are my next steps?